 As content marketing becomes more ubiquitous, a few challenges are emerging.
 Perhaps the most compelling for many is how to make sure that they get the content that they want and need.
-With much content being written or produced by subject-matter experts or PR teams, rather than marketers, briefing is crucial.
-But how can you create a a great content brief?
+With much content being written or produced by subject-matter experts or PR teams, rather than marketers, the brief is crucial.
+But how can you create a great content brief?

 For example, if you want a particular article or website referenced, or mention of a white paper, include that information—and a link—in the brief.
 You should also say if you have a particular type of content in mind.
 However, it is best to leave your writer or creative team some scope for creativity.
 After all, that is what you are paying them for.

 Your writer may well be a subject-matter expert and know a lot more than you about what they are writing.
 However, they are unlikely to have your broad understanding of the market, because this is something that is peculiar to marketers.
 Use the content brief to provide that context so that they can set their writing in a solid and grounded view of the world that will be shared by your audience.

 It can be helpful to include a story arc, especially for written content